rnabioco/djvdj/README.md

 # Import VDJ data
 so_tcr <- import_vdj(
   sobj_in        = so_tcr,  # Seurat object
   vdj_dir        = paths,   # Directories containing cellranger output files
   prefix         = "",      # Prefix to add to new meta.data columns
   filter_contigs = TRUE     # Only include chains with at least one productive contig )

-# Take a look at the added meta.data
+# Take a look at the meta.data
 vdj_cols <- c(
   "clonotype_id", "cdr3",
   "chains", "v_gene",